Willie169/Android-Non-Root/README.md

 ### Install Andronix App (Optional)

-Andronix (`studio.com.techriz.andronix`) can be installed from Google Play: <https://play.google.com/store/apps/details?id=studio.com.techriz.andronix>.
+Andronix (`studio.com.techriz.andronix`) can be installed from [Google Play](https://play.google.com/store/apps/details?id=studio.com.techriz.andronix).

 Andronix is an app that lets you install Linux distributions like Ubuntu, Debian, Manjaro etc. in Termux on non-rooted Android devices with PRoot.
 Andronix provides paid, close-source modded OS too, which won’t be mentioned in this tutorial.